cloudposse/terraform-aws-components/modules/eks/github-actions-runner/README.md

 The runner image used by Runner Sets contains [no more packages than are necessary](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller#about-the-runner-container-image) to run the runner.
-This is in contrast to the Summerwind implementation, which contains some commonly needed packages like `build-essential`, `curl`, `wget`, `git`, and `jq`, and the GitHub hosted images which contain a roubst set of tools.
+This is in contrast to the Summerwind implementation, which contains some commonly needed packages like `build-essential`, `curl`, `wget`, `git`, and `jq`, and the GitHub hosted images which contain a robust set of tools.
 (This is a limitation of the official Runner Sets implementation, not this component per se.)
 You will need to install any tools you need in your workflows, either as part of your workflow